 In order to describe our main contributions, let us first recall the Brascamp-Lieb variance inequality \cite{brascamp1976extensions,bobkov2000brunn}: given a convex function $\varphi : \mathbb{R}^d \to \mathbb{R}$, let $\displaystyle \varrho \propto e^{- \varphi}$ be its associated Gibbs measure.
 Then for every sufficiently smooth function $f$, the following quantity

 is non-negative.
-It is well known that the optimal functions for such inequality -- which make $\delta_\BL(f)$ vanish -- are the affine functions on the geometry induced by the log-concave measure $\varrho$, \textit{i.e.} $f(x) = a\cdot\nabla \varphi(x) + b$; see for instance~\cite{cordero2017transport} or the derivation at the start of Section~\ref{sec.stability_Brascamp_Lieb}.
+It is well known that the optimal functions for such inequality, which make $\delta_{\BL}(f)$ vanish, are the affine functions on the geometry induced by the log-concave measure $\varrho$, \textit{i.e.} $f(x) = a\cdot\nabla \varphi(x) + b$; see for instance~\cite{cordero2017transport} or the derivation at the start of Section~\ref{sec.stability_Brascamp_Lieb}.
 Given the characterization of the optimizers of a functional inequality, the question of stability consists of: under which topology can we estimate the distance of $f$ to the manifold of optimizers?

 Results of this type have increasingly gained importance over the past two decades.
-Indeed, the question of stability has been extensively studied in the case of the isoperimetric inequality \cite{fusco2008sharp,figalli_stability_2010}, as well as in other geometric inequalities such as the Faber-Krahn inequality \cite{brasco2015faber}, and, more recently, in~\cite{figalli_stability_2010,figalli2017quantitative, figalli2023sharp,figalli2024sharp,van2021sharp,van2023sharp} the Brunn-Minkowski inequality, in~\cite{dolbeault2016stability,dolbeault2025sharp,balogh2025sharp} for Sobolev and log-Sobolev inequalities and relations with non-linear evolution equations, in~\cite{boroczky2023quantitative, figalli2025sharp, figalli2024improved} for the Prékopa-Leindler and Borell-Brascamp-Lieb inequalities.
+Indeed, the question of stability has been extensively studied in the case of the isoperimetric inequality \cite{figalli_stability_2010}, as well as in other geometric inequalities such as the Faber-Krahn inequality \cite{brasco2015faber}, and, more recently, in~\cite{figalli_stability_2010,figalli2017quantitative, figalli2023sharp,figalli2024sharp,van2021sharp,van2023sharp} the Brunn-Minkowski inequality, in~\cite{dolbeault2016stability,dolbeault2025sharp,balogh2025sharp} for Sobolev and log-Sobolev inequalities and relations with non-linear evolution equations, in~\cite{boroczky2023quantitative, figalli2025sharp, figalli2024improved} for the Prékopa-Leindler and Borell-Brascamp-Lieb inequalities.

-In that vein, our first main contribution is a \emph{sharp $L^1-$based stability estimate} for the Brascamp-Lieb variance inequality.
+In that vein, our first contribution is a \emph{sharp, uniform $L^1-$based stability estimate} for the Brascamp-Lieb variance inequality.
 In order to state it, we define the finite dimensional manifold of optimal functions